Abdullah-Malik/spotified/doc/endpoints/track.md

 #### Parameters

 - `ids` (required): An array of strings representing the unique Spotify IDs for the tracks.
 - `optionalParams` (optional): An object containing optional parameters to be included in the request.
-This can include market, additional market values, and request timeout.
+This includes the information on market, which is a ISO 3166-1 alpha-2 country code.

 #### Returns